ayberkt/msc-thesis/code/TreeType.lagda.md

 # Stump

+Given a Post system `D` and a start stage `s`, we denote by `Production⋆ D s` the type of experimentation sequences that start from `s`.

 ```
 data Production⋆ (D : PostSystem ℓ) : nonterminal D → Set ℓ where
   Leaf   : (a : nonterminal D) → Production⋆ D a